The Roman Road to Salvation

 Romans 10:13 NKJV – For “whoever calls on the name of the LORD shall be saved.”

 God promises that “to all who received him, to those who believed in his name, he gave the right to become children of God” (Jn 1:12 NIV) Yes, God does hear and accept ALL who come to put their faith in Him.
-There is no need to fear death any longer because Jesus BROKE the power of death on the cross with his own blood.
-The price has been paid in full and it is God’s promise to receive all who come to him by placing their faith in Jesus Christ as their Lord and Savior.
+There is no need to fear death any longer because Jesus BROKE the power of sin and death on the cross with his own shed blood.
+The price for your sin has been paid in full and it is God’s promise to receive all who come to Him by placing their faith in Jesus Christ as their Lord and Savior.
+As a believer, you have a new life in Christ.
+Jesus did NOT remain in grave.
+He rose from the dead after three days.
+(Mark 16) “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.” – 2 Corinthians 5:17 KJV

 What do I do now?